-2.2.1.
-Durable keypads enhance reliability

-If you must deploy a pin pad reader, remember that many use moving keypads that can easily collect dirt, dust, or form ice between keys, eventually preventing them to function.
+Epoxy filling inside the reader 2.2.1 Durable keypads enhance reliability If you must deploy a pin pad reader, remember that many use moving keypads that can easily collect dirt, dust, or form ice between keys, eventually preventing them to function.
 Some moving keys often prove easy to damage or vandalize.
 It's wise to choose a pin pad reader carefully if it will be exposed to weather, potential damage or even vandalism.

-This is why Idesco makes pin pads without moving keys, using key pressuredetecting electronics beneath protective covers instead.
+This is why Idesco makes pin pads without moving keys, using capacitive technology.

-2.2.2.
-Tamper alarms

-Tamper alarms in readers can be an essential security feature.
-They are embedded to activate and send an alarm to your system when someone tries to pry a reader away from its surface.
-This often happens if someone seeks to access a reader's inner electronics or its controller cabling.
+Keypad without moving parts 2.2.2 Tampers Tampers in readers can be an essential security feature.
+Tamper is embedded to activate and send an alarm to your system when someone tries to pry a reader away from its surface.
+This often happens if someone seeks to access a reader's inner electronics or its connection to the host system.
 So, tamper alarms provide your site and system with an additional level of protection.
 Idesco readers use optical instead of mechanical tampers.
-Optical tampers offer greater reliability since the sensitivity of mechanical tampers to temperature change leaves them prone to false alarms.
+Optical tampers offer greater reliability than mechanical tampers that are prone to false alarms.
 In turn, false alarms inevitably require costly maintenance visits.
 It's another reason we employ optical tampers: to help keep your costs down.

-Idesco embeds tamper alarms in all its most popular access control readers.
+Idesco embeds tampers in all its most popular access control readers.